Studio Naga

 About

-Studio Naga offers martial arts training in the Indonesian-American art Poekoelan Tjimindie Tulen, including ground fighting, self-defense, forms, animal movement, meditation, weapons, free sparring, conditioning, strength building, and basic gymnastics.
-Classes include work with the fighting styles of the tiger, monkey, snake, and crane, along with fitness activities and creative martial arts movement.
+Studio Naga offers martial arts training in the Indonesian-American art Poekoelan Tjimindie Tulen, including self-defense, ground fighting, forms, animal movement, meditation, weapons, free sparring, conditioning, and strength-building.
+Classes include animal-style movements based on the fighting styles of the tiger, monkey, snake, and crane, along with physical and verbal self-defense, basic gymnastics, and games that promote skill development.
+The program also offers self-defense/empowerment courses that present dynamic and practical safety skills in positive, supportive formats that are not fear-based.

 • Ages: 4–18 years old